 In 2026, a third of consumers will opt for offline (over online) brand experiences.

-When we think of physical CX, we might think of the in-store experience, perhaps visiting a museum, or staying in a hotel.
-Or perhaps, going to a concert or another one-off showcase, like Comicon, or the World Cup.
-Its here that we find the intersection of the B2B and B2C worlds.
-Think conferences, or perhaps even running our own CX Day inside your organization.
+When we think of physical CX, we might think of the in-store experience, visiting a museum, or staying in a hotel — maybe going to a concert or another one-off showcase like Comic-Con or the World Cup.
+It’s here that we find the intersection of the B2B and B2C worlds.
+Think conferences or perhaps even running your own CX day inside your organization.
 Events offer unmatched opportunities to build trust, deepen relationships, and create memorable brand moments.

 How Events Accelerate CX Impact

-In a recent CX Cast episode, myself and co-host Angelina Gennis sat down with Tavar James, Forrester’s VP Global Events.
+In a recent CX Cast episode, myself and cohost Angelina Gennis sat down with Tavar James, Forrester’s VP of global events.
 He shared guidance on how organizations can design events that strengthen customer experience and extend value beyond the moment.
 We talked about how CX leaders can learn from B2B events pros to:

 • Extend engagement with a structured nurture program.
 Don’t treat an event as a standalone moment.
 Instead, it should spark an ongoing journey.
 Post-event actions, like webinars, curated on‑demand libraries, thought leadership, and follow‑up conversations, sustain momentum and help attendees convert inspiration into action.

-In our Seven Steps of Journey Mapping playbook we break down the act of journey mapping into three broad phases:
+In The Seven Steps Of Highly Effective Journey Mapping: Playbook And Templates, we break down the act of journey mapping into three broad phases:

 1. Frame the effort.